seanmorris/libtuple/README.md

 #### Frozen

-You cannot add, remove or modify property on a tuple.
+You cannot add, remove or modify any property on a tuple.

 #### Not Iterable